All Episodes

 There is.

-If you're just telling people that everything is awful all the time, eventually some people like that, but I think most people will tune out.
+And if there was no hope, I wouldn't do this because it would be if you're just telling people that everything is awful all the time, eventually people, some people like that, but I think most people will tune out.

 I think the thing that keeps me going is people do get out of QAnon.

-People do find the weakness and the dangling thread to pull on, and then the whole thing falls apart.
+People do find the weakness and the dangling thread to pull on.

-And of maybe looking out for the signs that somebody they care about is getting radicalized into Q or a Q-adjacent conspiracy theory.
+And people are capable of understanding it and of maybe looking out for the signs that somebody they care about is getting radicalized into Q or a Q adjacent conspiracy theory.

-And then they maybe have read my book or they've listened to you guys, and then they kind of know what to look for a little bit.
+And then they maybe have read my book or they've listened to you guys and then they kind of know what to look for a little bit.

 And then they could maybe stop it before it goes a little bit too far.